Books Set in North America

 Book Summary

 Saul Indian Horse wants peace.
 After hitting rock bottom with alcohol and entering an inpatient treatment facility, he discovers that healing must come through telling his life story as a member of the Ojibway tribe.
-Throughout the book, you’ll walk through Saul’s history, which includes being taken from his family and sent to a residential school, which was a common tragedy for many indigenous children.
+Throughout the book, you’ll walk through Saul’s history, which includes being taken from his family and sent to a residential school, which was a common tragedy for many Indigenous children.
 His heritage was again attacked as he got older and experienced harsh racism.

-While the book will open your eyes to the challenges faced by indigenous people in Canada, it also shares Saul’s joys along the way and describes the landscape of northern Ontario in detail.
+While the book will open your eyes to the challenges faced by Indigenous people in Canada, it also shares Saul’s joys along the way and describes the landscape of northern Ontario in detail.

 The Book Girls Say…